-Kaggle, the ML competitions platform, is turning into a general purpose data science and analytics tool.
-You can't expect to have it all from a free tool, but there is fair number of use cases that it handles reasonably well including some related to marketing analytics.
-In this post I cover these use cases with specific examples specifically from the field of marketing.
+Kaggle, the ML competitions platform, is turning into a general-purpose data science and analytics tool.
+While you can't expect to have it all from a free tool, there is fair number of use cases that it can handle reasonably well, including some related to marketing analytics.
+In this post, I cover these use cases by applying specific examples in the field of marketing.

 Digital analytics Thessaloniki is one of the most popular and active tech meetups in the city.
-I had the opportunity to talk about my experience taking part in the Kaggle competition with Google Analytics data.
-The focus of this talk wasn't so much the competition itself but rather all the benefits that a digital analyst can get from using Kaggle - and these days Kaggle doesn't mean only competition, there is actually much more than that involved.
+I had the opportunity to share my experience of taking part in the Kaggle competition with Google Analytics data.
+The focus of this talk wasn't so much the competition itself but rather all the benefits that a digital analyst can get from using Kaggle.
+These days, Kaggle doesn't mean only competition, there is much more involved.

 v2.0 of this talk was presented in MeasureCamp London